What is QA Testing and What Are its Benefits?

 is debatable, it highlights the significance of the practice.
 QA or quality assurance testing is crucial for any team

-who is making software, applications, or even end-to-end full systems, and it is how these products are tested before they hit the market.
+who is making software, applications, or even end-to-end full systems, and it is how these products before they hit the market.